Board Bulletins

 Like the staff throughout the district, the School Board seeks out opportunities for professional development to better support student learning and enhance the system that serves them.
 School directors and superintendents often share ideas they have developed or are excited about in order to benefit other districts.

 Last year while attending the Washington State School Directors’ Association (WSSDA) Annual Conference, School Board directors had opportunities to attend break-out sessions covering a variety of topics.
-One session I attended introduced an initiative called “SIPs in Action," which connected the board to the work on the ground that teaching teams and administrators do to strengthen student outcomes.
+One session I attended introduced an initiative called “SIPs in Action," which connected the Board to the work on the ground that teaching teams and administrators do to strengthen student outcomes.
 After sharing the initiative with the Board, our Board-Superintendent Team (BST) was eager to tailor it to our district.
 Further, the BST built the initiative into our 2025-26 goals under Academic Achievement.

-The newly CVSD-customized “SIPs and PLCs in Action” initiative has a two-pronged approach, which both strengthens the board’s ability to 1) understand and monitor School Improvement Plans (SIPs) in progress and 2) experience Professional Learning Community (PLC) work first-hand on late-start Thursdays to see how schools are working toward their SIP goals.
-ALL SIP plans are submitted to the board at the start of each school year for review.
+The newly CVSD-customized “SIPs and PLCs in Action” initiative has a two-pronged approach, which both strengthens the Board’s ability to 1) understand and monitor School Improvement Plans (SIPs) in progress and 2) experience Professional Learning Community (PLC) work first-hand on late-start Thursdays to see how schools are working toward their SIP goals.
+ALL SIP plans are submitted to the Board at the start of each school year for review.

 “SIPs in Action” is spread across several scheduled Board meetings.
 Half of our 29 schools present what their SIPs focus on.
 Administrators prepare a slideshow detailing school goals based on assessment data, surveys of students, and other school statistics.
 They share successes they are seeing, as well as challenges their school faces.